 Even the smallest changes can be of vital importance in the global computation.
 For example, having enough packaging in stock and having it well located area can save unnecessary trips by staff.
 In addition, this is especially important during busy periods such as Christmas, sales or events such as Black Friday.

-Do an in depth analysis of all processes that are carried out in your centre along with your team of operators: the reception of goods, shipping and even other activities such as .
+Do an in depth analysis of all processes that are carried out in your center along with your team of operators: the reception of goods, shipping and even other activities such as cross-docking operations.